-Crank trigger wheel alignment (if the sensor is aligned with the 11th tooth - or 8th tooth if 12-cylinder - then there is no "mechanical advance").
-Timing is adjusted by entering your timing values in the Ignition Advance Table.
-Refer to the Wintec software for further instructions.
-Timing can be adjusted for the entire RPM range versus load.
+Crank trigger wheel alignment (if the sensor is aligned with the 11th tooth - or 8th tooth if 12-cylinder - then there is no "mechanical advance") and the three knobs on the end of the XDI determine the timing.
+Table 7 details how the timing is determined for the entire RPM range.